membrane-io/docs/src/content/docs/features/state.md

 title: Durable State
 ---

-One of the fundamental features that separates Membrane from other serverless runtimes is that it's _stateful_.
-That means you can store state in one call to a [program](/concepts/programs/) and use it again in a subsequent call.
+One fundamental feature that separates Membrane from other serverless runtimes is that it is _stateful_.

+You don't need to store data in a database or file to persist it—instead, the state of your program (the entire JS heap) is transparently and efficiently persisted every time it changes.

-## Basic Example
+## Managing state

+Programs have a `state` object that persists state between updates (i.e. deploying your program on save) and invocations (i.e. running your program manually or on a timer).
+To keep data around, put it in the `state` object, and that's it.

 ```ts twoslash
 // @module: esnext